HenryTortor-Owei/CUSTOMER_AND_PRODUCT_SALES_ANALYSIS/README.md

 4. What are yearly quantity totals:

 #### Cumulative analysis
-7. Find the 3-month moving average of sales
+1. Find the 3-month moving average of sales
-8. Find the monthly running total of sales
+2. Find the monthly running total of sales

+#### Performance Analysis
-9. Analyze the performance of products by comparing each product’s sales to both its average sales performance over the whole period and the previous year's performance
+1. Analyze the performance of products by comparing each product’s sales to both its average sales performance over the whole period and the previous year's performance

+#### Proportional Analysis
-10. Analyse product categories to find which contributes the most to product sales
+1. Analyse product categories to find which contributes the most to product sales

+#### Data Segmenntation
-11. What is the contribution of each products to sales, group them into segments.
+1. What is the contribution of each products to sales, group them into segments.
-12. Group customers into three segments based on their spending behaviour:
+2. Group customers into three segments based on their spending behaviour:
   - VIP: At least 12 months of spending and total spend of more than 5000 Euros
   - Regular: At least 12 months of spending but total spend is 5000 Euros or less
   - New: Less than 12 months of spending

-### A caveat for the data is that data for 2010 and 2014 were incomplete
-### As with all data analytics projects, countless aspects could be explored.
+- As with all data analytics projects, countless aspects of the data could be explored.
-### However the questions above were chosen and this is how the analysis was conducted
+- However the questions above were chosen and this is how the analysis was conducted

 1. What are Yearly sales totals?